Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Scatter of the mass bias

 Finally, we quantify the total variance of the bias along the sample and the scatter from cluster to cluster.
 We compute, following the Eq.~\ref{eq:tot}, the total variance of the bias in our sample by accounting for all the clusters, with all the projections and their fit uncertainties.
 Following Eq.~\ref{eq:projtot}, we obtain the excess with respect to the projection and fit effects.
 All the values are given in Table~\ref{tab:summarysigmas}.

-The total dispersion is significantly larger than the average projection effect.
+The total dispersion appears to be larger than the average projection effect.
 This could be due to some clusters with a very important projection effect (right panel in Fig.~\ref{fig:meanvsmean}) that might be affecting significantly $\sigma_{b, \mathrm{tot}}^2$.
 But it could also originate from the scatter of the mean bias values per cluster.
 We compute the mean bias per cluster $c$ accounting for the masses reconstructed from all the chains of the three convergence maps ($<b^{\kappa}>_c = <( M_{500} - M^{\kappa}_{500} )/ M_{500} > $) and quantify how different are the mean biases for all the clusters in the sample.
 We define the variance of the mean biases, $\sigma_{b, \mathrm{mean}}^2$, as:

 where $\left< <b^{\kappa}>_{c} \right>$ is the mean over the mean biases of all the clusters.
 Results are shown in Table~\ref{tab:summarysigmas}.
 The missing dispersion in $\sigma_{b, \mathrm{tot}}^2$ seems to be explained by the different mean bias values of different clusters, $\sigma_{b, \mathrm{cluster-to-cluster}}^2 \sim \sigma_{b, \mathrm{mean}}^2$.
-We notice that it is a model dependent effect, since results for NFW and Einasto differ significantly, NFW results being more scattered with respect to $\left< <b^{\kappa}>_{c} \right>$.
-This difference could mean that NFW reconstructions fail describing the mass of some clusters and, compared to Einasto, NFW fit uncertainties are not large enough to account for it.
+We notice that it is a model dependent effect, NFW results being slightly more scattered with respect to $\left< <b^{\kappa}>_{c} \right>$.
+This difference could mean that NFW reconstructions fail more often in the description of the mass of clusters and, compared to Einasto, NFW fit uncertainties are not large enough to account for it.